Farama-Foundation/PettingZoo/docs/content/basic_usage.md

 ## Initializing Environments

-Using environments in PettingZoo is very similar to using them in OpenAI's Gym.
+Using environments in PettingZoo is very similar to using them in Gymnasium.
 You initialize an environment via:

 ``` python
 from pettingzoo.butterfly import pistonball_v6